Softly Constrained Denoisers for Diffusion Models Applied to Partial Differential Equations: Related work

-\paragraph{Injecting Measurement Structure for Training Inverse Problem Solvers} Mathematically, the closest work is the likelihood-informed Doob's h-transform by \citet{denker2024deft}, who finetune adapters using observation gradients $\nabla_{\bm x_0} p(\bm y\mid \bm x_0)$, similar to our constraint-informed parameterization using $\nabla_{\bm x_0} l_c(\bm x_0)$.
+\paragraph{Injecting measurement structure for training inverse problem solvers} Mathematically, the closest work is the likelihood-informed Doob's h-transform by \citet{denker2024deft}, who finetune adapters using observation gradients $\nabla_{\bm x_0} p(\bm y\mid \bm x_0)$, similar to our constraint-informed parameterization using $\nabla_{\bm x_0} l_c(\bm x_0)$.
 However, our motivation and methodology differ: they use likelihoods $p(\bm y\mid \bm x_0)$ for Bayesian inference from noisy observations, whereas we \emph{define} $l_c(\bm x_0)$ to restrict generation to a constrained subset.
-Their goal is an alternative to inference-time adjustment, while we seek to alleviate distributional biases and constraint misspecification.
+Their goal is an alternative to inference-time adjustment, while we seek to alleviate distributional biases and the model's sensitivity to constraint misspecification.
 Furthermore, we train from scratch, whereas they finetune adapters on larger models.
-Finally, \citet{liu20232, chung2023direct} propose embedding structure via bridge processes that interpolate between condition and target; this is inapplicable to our setting, as we do not target a translation problem.

-\paragraph{Inference Time Adjustment for Inverse Problems} Many methods target adjusting diffusion models at inference time to solve inverse problems, many of them formally targeting approximation of \cref{eq:guidance_adjustment}. \citet{song_score-based_2021} was one of earliest papers to propose inference-time adjustments to the diffusion model to solve problems like inpainting and color restoration. \citet{chung2022improving, wangzero, zhu_plugnplayrestore_2023} propose more advanced methods for a wider range of inverse problems.
-The first methods to make the explicit connection to \cref{eq:guidance_adjustment} were \citep{ho_video_2022, chung_diffusion_2023, song_pseudoinverse-guided_2023}.
+\paragraph{Inference time adjustment for inverse problems} Many methods adjust diffusion models at inference time to solve inverse problems, formally targeting approximations of \cref{eq:guidance_adjustment}.
+The first methods to make the explicit connection to \cref{eq:guidance_adjustment} were \citet{ho_video_2022, chung_diffusion_2023, song_pseudoinverse-guided_2023}.
 While the method by \citet{song_pseudoinverse-guided_2023} only worked for linear inverse problems, \citet{song_loss-guided_2023} generalized it to general guidance functions through Monte Carlo integration of \cref{eq:guidance_adjustment}.
-Works focused on improving the $p(\bm x_0\mid \bm x_t)$ approximation include \citep{boys_tweedie_2024, peng_improving_2024, rissanen_free_2025}.